 In other words, the Medicare market is booming, and the demand for Medicare sales agents is soaring.
 Medicare sales agents work with seniors to help them choose and enroll in Medicare Advantage and Medicare Supplement (Medigap) insurance plans.

+If you are looking for a fulfilling and interesting career, becoming a Medicare agent could be the opportunity you are looking for.
 People who enjoy teaching, helping others, and making their own schedules usually do very well as Medicare sales agents.
 Since agents earn current and residual income, you can continue receiving commissions for years by helping seniors today.

 Many agents enter the business part-time and then make it their new career after experiencing how fulfilling and lucrative it can be.
 In fact, the founder of PTT Financial was initially a high school band teacher who sold Medicare as a “side gig” until he discovered how much he could earn.